AshridgeTechnologies/elemento/stories/Backlog.md

 - Previews are mixed up if open two projects in different tabs
 - Does not show preview on new project - sw gives 404 - until reload frame
 - $item functions have await inserted but not async before eg ForEach(newWords, Add(Words, $item));
+- Inspector kills app by trying to evaluate CurrentUrl().page in the page when have an element using that in a formula in the app bar selected
+- Inspector kills app by trying to evaluate JavaScript function calculation
+- Inspector eval (usually) fails if not displaying the page whose element is selected, as the required functions and elements are not in scope